-The Fully Funded balance is the cumulative amount required to achieve Full Funding for all of the components included in the replacement reserve funding schedule.
-The present value is always the future replacement cost adjusted for inflation as of the beginning date of the current reserve study.
-This concept is explained in more detail under the definition of Percent Funded.
+The Fully Funded Balance (FFB) is the cumulative amount required to achieve Full Funding of all components included in the replacement reserve funding schedule.
+The present value (PV) is the future replacement cost adjusted for inflation from the beginning date of the current reserve study, and the beginning date of the year in which the expenditures is scheduled to occur.
+This concept is explained in more detail under the definition of Explanation Fully Funded Balance (FFB) / Percent Funded include in this reserve study.

-It is important to note that full funding does not mean that 100% of the projected replacement cost is available to pay for the expense in question at any particular point in time.
+It is important to note that The FFB does not mean that 100% of the projected replacement cost is available to pay for the expense in question at any point in time.
 Rather it means the current level of funding is equal to the value of the component or components that has been lost to depreciation.
-If a component is projected to cost \$20,000 to replace and it has a 20-year life expectancy then it will depreciate at the rate of \$1,000 per year.
-At year 10, the component will have lost \$10,000 of its economic value and hence the allocated reserves at the end of the 10th year would need to be \$10,000 in order for the component to be Fully Funded.
+If a component is projected to cost \$20,000 to replace and it has a 20-year life expectancy, then it will depreciate at the rate of \$1,000 per year.
+At year 10, the component will have lost \$10,000 of its economic value and hence the allocated reserves at the end of the 10th year would need to be \$10,000 for the component to be Fully Funded.

-Funding Projection - A schedule which projects the annual reserve funding contributions required to meet the reserve funding requirements set forth in the reserve study.
-When the reserve funding projection begins with the first day of the current reporting period the reserve study is said to be current.
-The reserve funding projections contained in most studies encompass a period of thirty years but can encompass any number of years.
+Funding Projection (Model) - A schedule which projects the annual reserve funding contributions required to meet the reserve funding requirements set forth in the reserve study.
+Also known as a Funding Model.
+When the reserve funding projection begins with the first day of the current reporting period, the reserve study is said to be current.
+The reserve funding projections contained in most studies encompass a period of 30 years but can encompass any number of years.